BannaJoe33/RustScripts/README.md

 4. dev.ahk
 5. sar.ahk

-`dev.ahk is the main file which contains the UI and main functionality.`
+`"dev.ahk" is the main file which contains the UI and main functionality.`

 The individual gun scripts are not made by me but everything else is.
 This script is made in ahk.